Lowering the pH in Your Pool: Expert Tips for Perfect Balance

 pH Down | Pool & Hot Tub Spa pH Reducer | pH decreaser | Sodium Bisulfate | 25 lb Pail

 Another option for lowering the pH level in a pool is to use dry acid.
-This is sodium bisulfate and is often sold as pH Reducer, pH Down or sometimes pH Minus.
+This sodium bisulfate is often sold as pH Reducer, pH Down or sometimes pH Minus.

-For every 10,000 gallons of pool water, to lower the pH from 8.5 to 7.5, you would need to add approximately 600g (21 ounces) of sodium bisulfate (assuming a concentration of 92%).
+To lower the pH from 8.5 to 7.5, you would need to add approximately 600g (21 ounces) of sodium bisulfate (assuming a concentration of 92%) for every 10,000 gallons of pool water.

 Steps to add sodium bisulfate to lower pool pH: